Coronavirus update: Illinois reports record daily spike in COVID-19 cases; Chicago protesters rally on 1st day of modified stay-at-home order

+On the first day of Illinois' modified order, the governor was met with protests, capping a week of high emotion and litigation.

-Demonstrators in Chicago and Springfield each drew hundreds of protesters, and counter-protesters, on Friday, when the state suffered its highest daily spike in coronavirus cases.
+A Chicago demonstration drew hundreds of protesters, and counter-protesters, on Friday, when the state suffered its highest daily spike in coronavirus cases.

 State health officials reported 3,137 new COVID-19 cases and 105 additional deaths.
 There are now 56,055 confirmed coronavirus cases in Illinois, including 2,457 deaths.